 80 Types of Autoimmune Diseases

-Many autoimmune disorders have similar symptoms, which makes diagnosis that much more difficult.
-Often this process is frustrating as your first symptoms are fatigue, muscle aches and low fever.
+Many autoimmune disorders have similar symptoms, which makes a diagnosis that much more difficult.
+Often this process is frustrating, as your first symptoms are fatigue, muscle aches, and low fever.

-This response leads to inflammation of the small intestine and to damage and destruction of the villi that line the intestinal wall.
+This response leads to inflammation of the small intestine and it damages and destroys the villi that line the intestinal wall.
 These villi are projections (small folds) that increase the surface area of the intestine and allow nutrients, vitamins, minerals, fluids, and electrolytes to be absorbed into the body.

 When the villi are destroyed, the body is much less capable of absorbing food and begins to develop symptoms associated with malnutrition and malabsorption.
-When the body is exposed to the gluten and gliadin proteins, it forms antibodies that recognize and act against not only the grain proteins, but also against constituents of the intestinal villi.
+When the body is exposed to the gluten and gliadin proteins, it forms antibodies that recognize and act against not only the grain-proteins, but also against constituents of the intestinal villi.
 As long as the patient continues to be exposed to the proteins, he will continue to produce these auto-antibodies.

 Celiac disease is most prevalent in those of European descent, probably inherited, can affect anyone at any age.
-It is thought to be an inherited tendency that is triggered by an environmental, emotional, or physical event..
+It is thought to be an inherited tendency that is triggered by an environmental, emotional, or physical event.

 The possible symptoms include:

-- abdominal pain and distension
+- abdominal pain and distention

 - bleeding tendency